ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

   export IBM_ENTITLEMENT_KEY=<Set the entitlement key>
   ```

-- For customization:
+- For customization you will need to set up:
-  - S3 compatible storage
+  - S3 compatible storage.
+Below we give instructions on setting this up in IBM Cloud.
   - PostgreSQL Database
 - OpenShift Cluster on which you will deploy the service.

 ## S3 Compatible Storage

 For customization, you will need an S3 compatible storage service that supports HMAC (access key and secret key) credentials.
 Watson Speech requires a bucket that it can read and write to.
 The bucket will be populated with stock models at install time and will also store customization artifacts, including training data and trained models.

+### S3 Bucket on IBM Cloud

 Here are the steps to obtain IBM Cloud S3 bucket HMAC credentials and endpoint.
 You may choose bucket based on the cloud provider.